robdodson/robdodson.github.com/source/_posts/2013-09-02-shadow-dom-javascript.markdown

 ## Event Retargeting <a href="#" id="event-retargeting"></a>

-As I mentioned previously, the one place where Shadow DOM JavaScript really differs is with respect to event dispatching.
+One place where Shadow DOM JavaScript really differs from conventional script is in regard to event dispatching.
 The thing to remember is that **events originating from nodes inside of the shadow DOM are retargeted so they appear to come from the shadow host.**

 I know that doesn't really sink in without an example so try this out.